WHO

 The Platform

-Trident Spectre is using Vulcan to execute all requisite discovery and assessment actions required in support of the 2022 Exercise.
+Trident Spectre is using Vulcan to execute all requisite discovery and assessment actions required in support of the Experimentation Exercise.
 Vulcan is an innovation scouting platform, sponsored by USSOCOM and used by diverse communities of practice to accelerate the delivery of innovative solutions to the national security enterprise.
 The platform is a fully networked solution on GovCloud(US) with end-to-end workflows supporting ecosystem engagement and collaborative scouting of technology solutions.

 To participate in Trident Spectre, you must have a valid Vulcan account.
 So, if you do not have one yet, request it below.